 A list of local Manitoba Sustainable Development offices is available at www.gov.mb.ca/conservation/wildlife/about/who

 Up to date wildfire information and links is available at www.manitoba.ca/wildfire

-To report a wildfire or wildlife issue call 1-800-782-0076 (TIPS / Wildfires).
+To report a wildfire call 1-800-782-0076 (TIPS / Wildfires).
+This number is only for reporting wildfires.
 The TIP line does not have any wildfire status information.